AgtLucas/_agtlucas.com/_posts/2018-02-10-can-yo-buy-a-mouse-without-a-mouse.markdown

 ## Step 7 - Review and buy!

-And, after a lot of `tab`'s hits, we finally arrive in the last page of the checkout, using only the keyboard.
+And, after a lot of `tab` hits, we finally arrive in the last page of the checkout, using only the keyboard.
 In this step we could select the quantity, the select component was operable via keyboard too.

 <figure>
   <picture>